natashabatalha/PandExo/_sources/installation.rst.txt

     .DS_Store     catalog.fits  phoenixm05/   phoenixm15/   phoenixm25/   phoenixm35/   phoenixp03/
     AA_README     phoenixm00/   phoenixm10/   phoenixm20/   phoenixm30/   phoenixm40/   phoenixp05/

-3. Download the `JWST Reference Data <http://ssb.stsci.edu/pandeia/engine/1.0/pandeia_data-1.0.tar.gz>`_ .
+3. Download the JWST Reference Data `FROM HERE <http://ssb.stsci.edu/pandeia/engine/1.0/pandeia_data-1.0.tar.gz>`_ .
 This is a big file (6 gigs) so think carefully about where you want to store it.
 Don't accidentally download it on your Mac Air then wonder why you can't save a 32 Kb doc file.

 Then make sure you untar and point to the file so PandExo knows where it is.
+Like above, it might be helpful to put this in your ~/.bashrc file.

 .. code-block:: bash